maharshi-niloy/digital-menu/README.md

 # Download and Installation
 Download ZIP under the code section and extract the files.\
 Then to download the packages type in the terminal `npm i`\
-Then to start the project type in the terminal `npm start`
+Then to start the deveolopment server type in the terminal `npm start`

 # Getting Started with Create React App